Car Insurance Deductibles & How They Work

 How Should I Choose a Car Insurance Deductible?

-- Leasing Company Terms: If you’re leasing your car, the leasing company might ask you to get full coverage and specific deductible amounts.
+If you're leasing your car, the leasing company might ask you to get full coverage and specific deductible amounts.
 The same applies to any other company providing you with auto loans or financing options.
-This is usually the only time you won’t have the freedom to select the right car deductible for you.
+This is usually the only time you won't have the freedom to select the right car deductible for you.

 When Are You Not Required to Pay Car Insurance Deductibles?